 Squash and sweet potatoes are convenient, colorful vegetables that make healthy additions to any dish.
-Although they may not be traditional staples, they are rich in history, nutrition and taste.
-Consider them as an option to add wholesome variety at meal time.
+Although they may not be traditional staples, they're rich in history, nutrition and taste.
+Consider them an option to add wholesome variety at meal time.

 Video of the Day